IDE viewing modes

 DataSpell lets you switch between several viewing modes for different usage styles and scenarios.
 For example, when you need to focus on the code or present to an audience.

 - Full Screen mode

 DataSpell expands the main window to occupy the entire screen.
-On macOS, all operating system controls are hidden, but you can access the main menu if you hover the mouse pointer over the top of the screen.
+On macOS, all operating system controls are hidden, but you can access the main menu if you hover over the top of the screen.

 - Distraction-free mode

 The editor occupies the entire main window with the source code centered.
 All other elements of the UI are hidden (tool windows, toolbars, and editor tabs) to help you focus on the source code of the current file.
 You can still use shortcuts to open tool windows, navigate, and perform other actions.